-Are you looking for newborn photography tips for beginners or newborn photography ideas?
+Are you looking for newborn photoshoot tips for beginners or newborn photography ideas?
 This Beginners Guide to Newborn Photography will be your go to for tips and pose ideas.

 You can set your settings for your dslr camera and then hand your camera to a friend or family member for them to take some newborn poses for you.
 Be sure to offer them some brief instructions or set your camera on a tripod and use a remote (I got my remote on Amazon for about $6)